Seagate/cortx-motr/doc/HLD-Data-Integrity.md

 ![image](./Images/DI06.png)
 ## II.
 Motr Server Write Path
 ### II.1 Global Object => Component Object
-Every Motr object is identified by FID also known as Global Object FID and its stripe on devices are identified as Component Object FID.
+Every Motr object is identified by FID also known as Global Object FID and its Stripe Units on devices are identified as Component Object FID.

 Component Object FID is derived from Global Object FID by adding Device ID to the Global Object FID.